 Completion of 28 units that include the following:

-- 5-unit core seminar course, INTNLREL 122: Introduction to European Studies.
+- A 5-unit core seminar course, INTNLREL 122: Introduction to European Studies.

 - Successful completion of six quarters of college-level study of a modern European language.